Vampire/command-framework/readme/README_template.md

 A fully self-contained example can be found at `examples/simplePingBotJavacord`.

-To further customize the behavior of a command you can either annotate the command class or overwrite the according methods in your command implementation to replace the default implementation which evaluates the annotations.
+To further customize the behavior of a command you can either annotate the command class or overwrite the according methods in your command implementation to replace the default implementations which evaluate the annotations.
 Having annotations applied and at the same time overwriting the according methods makes only sense if you want the annotations only for documentary purpose or evaluate them yourself, as the default implementations of those methods are the only places where the annotations are evaluated by default.
 Every other place like for example command handler